philipcrocker/philipcrocker/README.md

 ### Hi there 👋

-I like designing, building and improving 'ideas' using AWS serverless.
+I help simplify architecting, building and operating on Amazon Web Services (AWS).

 <!--